The demand for big data experts is exploding

 Introduction to Big Data

 Growing opportunities to collect and leverage digital information has given birth to various new areas of data analytics.
-Gain an introduction to the exciting world of data analytics with emphasis on preparing you for the INFORMS CAP® designation.
+Gain an introduction to the exciting world of data analytics.

 Basic Methods of Data Analytics